greghesp/assistant-relay/readMe.md

 It also supports the Google Home Broadcast command, so unlike other TTS solutions that cast audio, Assistant Relay allows you to send audio notifications to your Google Home devices, without interrupting music.

+# Pre-Release Status

+Right now, this project is in a pre-release status.
+Things may break, things might not work and there are probably quite a few bugs!
+This repo comes with no support, just a best endeavour :)

 # Installation

 Download a copy of this repository and then use `npm install` to get started